-The debt service funds account for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds.
+The 2008 and 2013 building and site debt service funds account for the resources accumulated and payments made for principal and interest on long-term general obligation debt.

-Fiduciary Funds account for assets held by the District in a trustee capacity or as an agent on behalf of others.
+Fiduciary funds account for assets held by the District in a trustee capacity or as an agent on behalf of others.
 Trust funds account for assets held by the District under the terms of a formal trust agreement.
 Fiduciary funds are not included in the government-wide statements.